AI Doom-Scrolling: How to Stop Obsessing Over AI News

 How the Hype Cycle Fuels Doom-Scrolling

-- Extreme claims get clicks: "AI will replace all jobs by 2027" gets shared 100x more than "AI will gradually change some workflows over the next decade."
+- Extreme claims get clicks: "AI will replace all jobs by 2027" tends to get shared far more than "AI will gradually change some workflows over the next decade."
 Media incentives reward catastrophism.

 - Demos aren't products: A viral demo of an AI capability is not the same as that capability being deployed reliably at scale.
 The gap between demo and real-world deployment is typically years, not weeks.